 America is the richest country on earth, and there is no reason that all of our citizens shouldn’t have access to first-rate and reasonably priced health care.
-Before 2009, many Americans were putting off necessary medical care because they could not afford it.
-Others were unable to get health insurance altogether because of a preexisting condition, or were dropped by their insurance company once they got sick.
+I strongly believe that all 325 million Americans should have access to quality, affordable health care.

-I believe that we must work together to make our health care system more efficient and affordable.
+We must work together to make our health care system more efficient and affordable.
+We have fought against attempts in the courts by Donald Trump and legislatively by the Republican Congress to dismantle and undermine this law designed to create stability in the health care system and relieve tensions caused by health care costs.
+I strongly support improving the ACA to make health care coverage universal.
+One key way is creating a public option and expanding Medicare and Medicaid.
 We need to make our health care system about quality of care instead of the quantity of procedures.
 I will continue to fight to ensure that in this country, health care is a right, not a privilege.